ShahadatUddin/Bias-Variance-Trade-Off/README.md

 **Folder and File Descriptor:**
 - Code: Python script for data preprocessing and implementing different ML models to quantify their bias and variance.
 We used the raw dataset from the online sources in these code files.
-- Data: Contains files for bias and variance outcomes for different datasets
+- Data: Contains files for bias and variance outcomes for different datasets.
-- bias_and_variance_plot.ipynb: a unified design for Figures 3-8
+- bias_and_variance_plot.ipynb: a unified design for Figures 3-8 of the main manuscript.